 How to Walk Away is a light novel that combines romance with optimism, humor, and sellf-help lessons for life.
 Margaret (Maggie) was always afraid to fly, but the love of her life insisted on taking her up a private flight on Valentine’s Day where he flew her over a beach with Marry Me on the beach.
 It was so very romantic until they crashed.

 The focus of the story is Maggie’s recover in hospital.
 Her spinal cord has been damaged and she has severe burns.
-Her erstwhile fiance proves to be a louse, breaking her heat, though she really has more to worry about such as learning to walk again, if she can.
+Her erstwhile fiance proves to be a louse, breaking her heart, though she really has more to worry about such as learning to walk again, if she can.

 She has a physical therapist who is particularly dour, as dour as Andrew MacDhui in “The Three Lives of Thomasina” who, as it happens, found love and romance as well, because really this is a romance.
 Can Maggie’s humor-filled chatter break through his dour silence and reserve?

 The other question, can Maggie find happiness again?
 Well, her sister is determined to make sure she can.